odoo/documentation/content/developer/howtos/rdtraining/J_reports.rst

 Its contents are all explained in :ref:`the documentation <reference/actions/report>`.

 An ``ir.actions.report`` is primarily used via the Print menu of a model's view.
-In the practical example, the ``binding_model_id`` specifies which model's views the report should show in and Odoo will auto-magically add it for you.
-Another common use case of the report action is to link it to a button like we learned in :ref:`howto/rdtraining/10_actions`.
+In the practical example, the ``binding_model_id`` specifies which model's views the report should show, and Odoo will auto-magically add it for you.
+Another common use case of the report action is to link it to a button as we learned in :ref:`howto/rdtraining/10_actions`.
 This is handy for reports that only make sense under specific conditions.
 For example, if we wanted to make a "Final Sale" report, then we can link it to a "Print Sale Info" button that appears in the form view only when the property is "Sold".